Tawhid: Philosophical viewpoints

 Al-Farabi, Al-Razi and especially Avicenna put forward an interpretation of Tawhid in light of reason, with the Qur'an and Hadith serving as a basis.
-Before Avicenna the discussions among Muslim philosophers were about the unity of God as divine creator and his relationship with the world as creation.
-The earlier philosophers were profoundly affected by the emphasis of Plotinus on Divine simplicity.
+Before Avicenna, discussions among Muslim philosophers had been about the unity of God as divine creator and his relationship with the world as creation.
+The earlier philosophers were profoundly affected by the emphasis of Plotinus on divine simplicity.

-َWhether this view can be reconciled with Islam, particularly given the question of what role is left for God's will, was to become a subject of considerable controversy within intellectual Islamic discourse.